Skip to content

 Type: Flag (boolean) Default: false (continue with other projects)

-imbi-automations config.toml workflows/critical-update \
+Example: bash imbi-automations config.toml workflows/critical-update \ --all-projects \ --exit-on-error

 Behavior: